gcc-mirror/gcc/gcc/config/alpha/predicates.md

 ;; Returns 1 if OP is not an eliminable register.
 ;;
-;; This exists to cure a pathological abort in the s8addq (et al) patterns, ;;
+;; This exists to cure a pathological failure in the s8addq (et al) patterns, ;;
 ;;	long foo () { long t; bar(); return (long) &t * 26107; }
 ;;